 - 1:10pm: Dr Will Taegel (via Zoom): Ennake: Bridging the Split Between Humans and Earth’s Quantum Eco-Fields

 - 1:35pm: Earna Walker: Kaitiakitanga and Spirituality

 - 2:30pm: Workshop: Exploring spiritual practices that draw our attention to creation

-Saturday 17th August 2019: EarthDiverse, the Waikato Interfaith Council, the Waikato Multicultural Council, GoEco, the Waikato Muslim Association, Friends of Waiwhakareke, and the Hamilton City Council are co-organising a Community-wide tree planting event to take place in Hamilton for Saturday 17 August 2019, 10:30am-2:00pm (Rain or Shine).
+Saturday 20 June 2020 – Multicultural Tree Planting: EarthDiverse, the Waikato Interfaith Council, the Waikato Multicultural Council, GoEco, Kaivolution, the Waikato Muslim Association, Friends of Waiwhakareke, and the Hamilton City Council are co-organising a Community-wide tree planting event to take place in Hamilton on Saturday 20 June 2020, 10:30am-1:30pm (Rain or Shine).
 Bring a spade or shovel (if you have one), and gumboots, hat, some gardening gloves and some water.
 Otherwise, just come and bring a a smile.
 If you don’t want to dig there will be other ways to help out (like helping out with serving a light lunch).
 A light lunch will be served (courtesy of Kaivolution, GoEco, WIFCO, the Bahá’í Community and the Waikato Muslim Association).
 100 people would mean planting 5-10 saplings each.
-Mark this date in your diaries!
+Mark this date in your diaries now!
 Come and help offset your carbon usage!

 If you wish to be involved, or if your group would like to help with organising and or promotion, please contact us as soon as possible at <info @ earth diverse.org.nz>.